Is there another way to look at life and death, that isn’t through a lens of fear and trembling?

 4. Life is beautiful and mysterious and contradictory.

-Some of us want to grapple with the difficult liturgical formulations of these Days of Awe.
-For some of us using these words that have been used for hundreds of years helps connect us deeply and authentically to our ancestors.
-For some of us using the words that are being used by Jews all over the world helps us connect deeply and authentically with K’lal Yisrael during these Days.
+Some of us grapple with the difficult liturgical formulations of these Days of Awe.
+For some of us using words that have been used for hundreds of years helps connect us deeply and authentically to our ancestors.
+For some of us using words that are being used by Jews all over the world helps us connect deeply and authentically with K’lal Yisrael during these Days.

 If you want to grapple with these difficult prayers, you don’t have to go it alone.
 One highly recommended resource for grappling is Rabbi Alan Lew’s book This Is Real and You Are Completely Unprepared.
 Rabbi Lew z”l was called the “Zen Rabbi” who brought meditation back into Judaism.